genescheck/2013DevSummitExamples/README.md

 2013DevSummitExamples
 ---------------------
 This repository contains sample code and apps for the 2013 AT&T Developer Summit and Hackathon.
-Copyright @2013 AT&T Intellectual Property.

 =====================
 Getting Started